Solar Powered Irrigation System (SPIS)

 During this project, international experts in the field of solar powered irrigation from Nepal, Senegal, Ivory Coast and Iran contributed to Ostfalia University by holding webinars with relevant topics, and providing expert support to participants in forums and discussions on the online platform.
 They shared their experiences together with the participants in a dynamic environment.

-The English version of the SPIS E-Learning course is finalized and can be implemented upon request.
+Now SPIS E-Learning course is finalized in English and French and can be implemented upon request.
 Please contact our Team for further details.

-For further information, we are available by Email;
+For further information, we are available for you;